kskok68/onkyo-eiscp/README.rst

 descriptions.

 Parsing the Onkyo Excel document gets you astonishingly far, but there's a limit.
-The YAML file requires manual edits and fixes where the parser fails, including a lot of cosmetic corrections.
-Some of those have been made, but there's significant room for improving the YAML description of the protocol.
+~~The YAML file requires manual edits and fixes where the parser fails, including a lot of cosmetic corrections.
+Some of those have been made, but there's significant room for improving the YAML description of the protocol.~~
+The updated parser avoids any hand editing.

 The process and the specific YAML formatting have been chosen to allow future changes to the Onkyo master document to be merged with